pound-python/infobob/functional-tests/README.md

 Wait for them to come up: atheme will output something like `m_pong(): finished synching with uplink (465 ms)`.

+Then run the tests:

+    tests-env/bin/pytest

 If you want to poke around, point your IRC client at localhost:6667 (plaintext).
 The superadmin is `god`, password `letmein` (for both NickServ and full IRCops).

-Then run the tests:

-    tests-env/bin/pytest
+There's a `simulate.py` script you can use to run infobob with a fresh db, along with a few chatty bots.
+The script takes a single optional argument, a filename containing phrases to use.

+You can use the `movie_lines.py` script to generate a better phrases file, e.g. `./movie_lines.py lines -n m13` if you're a fan of "Airplane!".
+Don't forget to initialize with `./movie_lines.py initdb` first.

 Updating the initial services database